 Power bank that converts into wireless charging stand

 Otterbox Folding Wireless Power Bank (no longer available)

 Otterbox gears its Folding Wireless Power Bank toward those who like to watch movies on their phones or play games with a controller.
 It has a built-in stand that folds down when you take it on the go.
 It also has USB-C and USB-A ports that are capable of fast-charging your phone at up to 18 watts.
 The wireless charging is up to 7.5 watts with the iPhone and 10 watts for Android devices.

 Portable battery packs compared

-We used all the models above in anecdotal testing during recent weeks and months.
+We used all the models above in recent anecdotal testing.
 Each battery pack highlighted above are ones we recommend over the dozens if not hundreds of others currently on sale at Amazon and elsewhere, which is why we zeroed in on a handful of favorite brands: Mophie, MyCharge and Anker, with some notable one-offs from Aukey, Ventev, Moshi and Harman Kardon thrown in for good measure.

 What to look for in a battery pack

-- A higher power rating (mAh, short for millamp hours) for a battery pack means more charges -- but also a heavier weight.
+A higher power rating (mAh, short for milliamp hours) for a battery pack means more charges -- but also a heavier weight.

-- Multiple USB-out ports will let you charge and recharge more than one or device at a time.
+Multiple USB-out ports will let you charge and recharge more than one phone" target="_blank or device at a time.

 A few of the battery pack options above are USB-PD (power delivery) models, which provide faster charging of phones with varying battery capacity and other USB-C products that support fast charging.
-These PD chargers will charge larger USB-C devices (laptops, Nintendo Switch ($299 at Amazon) and the like), as well as USB-C enabled iPad Pros, but sometimes at slower rates than larger-wattage wall chargers.
+These PD chargers will charge larger USB-C devices (laptops, Nintendo Switch and the like), as well as USB-C enabled iPad Pros, but sometimes at slower rates than larger-wattage wall chargers.